• curiouscat.com

 Given this state of affairs, many have discovered just sending bills to people and companies and billing your credit card for things you didn’t order is a good way to steal money.
 Since law enforcement is extremely lax about stopping this.
 It is in your interest to protect yourself.

-is a new service to watch your credit card charges and alert you to potentially fraudulent charges.
+Bill Guard is one new service to watch your credit card charges and alert you to potentially fraudulent charges.
 It seems like a pretty good idea.
 Like Google flagging spam email for you.
 I really would think credit card companies should do this (they do but I guess not nearly well enough – no surprise there).
 I don’t so much love the idea of sharing credit card info with these people.
 And I don’t charge much so I can review my bill easily, myself.
 I can imagine lots of others though have difficulty remember every charge.
 If so, this may well be wise.

 Read more

-September 20th, 2011 by John Hunter | Leave a Comment | Tags: Credit Cards, Economics, Financial Literacy, Personal finance, Tips
+September 20th, 2011 by John Hunter | 3 Comments | Tags: Credit Cards, Economics, Financial Literacy, Personal finance, Tips

 Good News: Credit Card Delinquencies at 17 Year Low